Not able to add a Delegate or Shared mailbox for Exchange

 File-> Account Settings-> Account Settings…-> tab E-mail

-To get to the “Open these additional mailboxes” list, double click on the Exchange account, click on the More Options… button and then select the Advanced tab.
+To get to the “Open these additional mailboxes” list, double click on the Exchange account, click on the More Settings… button and then select the Advanced tab.

 For additional Exchange accounts in a mail profile,